 Respond that you have received the letter in one of the following ways:

-- If you are a private individual or sole trader you can log in and respond on My Pages.
+- Log in and respond on My Pages.

 My Pages (in Swedish)

 - Call us (please have the letter at hand during the call so that you can answer questions about, for example, case number or amount).